Athlete/athlete-api-docs/getting_started/authentication.rst

 Client authentication gets you access to the API generally, but you are generally accessing data on behalf of a user and therefore you need permission to do so.
 We do this using a username and an api key.

+You can obtain a username and api key for a new or existing user with one of the following:

+- :ref:`resource_login`
+- :ref:`resource_login_facebook`
+- :ref:`resource_register`
+- :ref:`resource_register_facebook`

-Before you can do any requests on the user's behalf, you need to collect the user's email and password.
-You'll send that to our login API method and will receive the users's username and api key which you will then send in the Authorization header of every API request.
+Once you have the username and api key, you'll put it in the Authorization header of every request.
+It should look like this:

-As I just stated, you will collect the user's username and password.
-But you must not store it.
-You will use it to obtain the user's username and api key and then you will no longer need it.

-The authorization header is formatted like this:

     Authorization: ApiKey <username>:<api_key>